skip to content

 Termination by the resident: site and tenancy agreement:

-• end of fixed term agreement : 28 days;
+• at the end of a fixed term agreement: 28 days [s 66]

-• change of use or development notice received: 28 days [s 78A].
+• where a change of use or development notice received: 28 days [s 78A].

-Where a notice is given for breach of agreement (using Form A), if the breach is not rectified within the required period (as set out on the breach notice), the agreement terminates when the notice expires.
-If the resident does not give vacant possession of the rented property to the park owner by the date specified on the notice, the park owner can apply to the South Australian Civil and Administrative Tribunal SACAT for an order for possession.
+Where a notice is given for breach of agreement (using Form A), if the breach is not rectified within the required period (as set out in the breach notice), the agreement terminates when the notice expires.
+If the resident does not give vacant possession of the rented property to the park owner by the date specified in the notice, the park owner can apply to the South Australian Civil and Administrative Tribunal for an order for possession.

 Other than by serving the appropriate notice, neither the park owner nor the resident can terminate a fixed term agreement until the final day of the agreement, unless they both agree.
-If you have a fixed term agreement and you want to leave the rented property and terminate the agreement before the end of the fixed term, discuss it with the park owner and try to come to an arrangement.
-It may be, however, that you will be liable to the park owner for the costs associated with finding a new resident, reletting the rented property and for any loss of rent.
+If a resident has a fixed term agreement and wants to leave the rented property and terminate the agreement before the end of the fixed term, they should discuss it with the park owner and try to come to an arrangement.
+It may be, however, that they will be liable to the park owner for the costs associated with finding a new resident, reletting the rented property and for any loss of rent.

-• either the resident or park owner giving the appropriate notice to the other
+• either the resident or the park owner gives the appropriate notice to the other

-• the agreement terminates by force of a notice to vacate issued in respect of the property
+• a notice to vacate is issued in respect of the property

 • the resident abandons the rented property